mobi-css/mobi.css/site/docs.md

 ## Introduction

-- Only 2.8kb after gzip, less than Skeleton, Pure.css and Bootstrap v4, etc.
+- Only 2.8kb after gzipped, less than Skeleton, Pure.css and Bootstrap v4, etc.
 - Heavy use of flexbox, super flexible, less than 10 lines of custom style in the [Homepage](http://getmobicss.com/).
 - Focus on mobile, show mobile pages in desktop with a sidebar on the left or right.